Grow Vegetables – Kale

 July 1, 2014

 Kale is a member of the Brassicaceae family.
 The plants make a decorative addition to the garden and a nutrient rich addition to the dinner table.
-We adore this vegetable.
-The two plants that I had planted last year could not keep up with our Kale Chip obsession.
+Last year I planted two plants but could not keep up with our Kale Chip obsession.
 This year I have 12 plants in the garden.
 That should keep us going 🙂

 Kale is easy to grow from seed.
 The seeds can be sown in late Summer-Autumn.
 They will germinate at a wide range of soil temperatures – between 8-30 degrees celsius.